TheOdinProject/curriculum/rails_programming/rails_basics/routing.md

   end
 ~~~

+You can also run `$ rails routes` in the terminal inside a Ruby on Rails project to see all the routes, as well as the controllers and actions they map to.

 ### I Don't Want All Seven Routes!

 Sometimes you just don't want all seven of the RESTful routes that `resources` provides.
 Easy, either specify just the ones you want using `only` or just the ones you DON'T want using `except`: